 All events held on a street, in a park, or on City of Edmonton property require proof of at least $2 million general liability insurance with the City of Edmonton listed as an "Additional Insured".
 Depending on the size and scope of your event, liability coverage may increase.

 There may be costs associated with civic services that you may require for your event, depending on the location.
 Civic services include (but are not limited to):

-- Special event policing
+- Civic event policing

 - Transportation of City property (picnic tables, waste receptacles, fire pits)

 - ETS detours

 - Medical services